Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: DTTD Dataset

 \subsection{Camera}

-RGB frames and corresponding depth maps are collected from a Microsoft Azure Kinect depth camera.
-During manual data collection, the camera is attached to a cart and pushed smoothly around the scene, minimizing the shaking from handheld operation.
-We then retrieve aligned RGB and depth frames from Azure Kinect at a resolution of $1280\times 720$ at a framerate of around 30 frames per second (fps), with some tolerance of latency.
-The frames are aligned and synchronized and retrieved by us through the Azure Kinect SDK.
-The Azure Kinect SDK also provides radial and tangential distortion coefficients that we supply in addition to the frames.
+RGB images and corresponding depth maps are collected from a Microsoft Azure Kinect depth camera.
+During manual data collection, the camera is attached to a cart and pushed smoothly around the scene, minimizing the shaking from the handheld operation.
+We then retrieve aligned RGB and depth frames from Azure Kinect at $1280\times 720$ resolution and 30 frames per second (fps), with some tolerance of latency.
+The frames are aligned and synchronized and retrieved through the Azure Kinect SDK.
+The Azure Kinect SDK also provides radial and tangential distortion coefficients that we store in addition to the frames.